Bibashsitoula0/ApiRateLimiting/README.md

  ### Key Steps:

-1. Create a blank project using the ASP.NET web api.
+1. Create a blank project using the ASP.NET Web Api.
 2. Choose .NET 8.0 for the project.
 3. Install the ApiRateLimiting from NuGet packages.
 `Install-Package ApiRateLimiting -Version 1.1.0`